 Significant proportions of the child populations of Sri Lanka and Nepal are affected by armed conflict and displacement.
-The conflict between the LTTE and the government of Sri Lanka has lasted for almost twenty years, cost an estimated 60-100,000 lives12, and caused the current displacement of around 800,000 people.13
+CAAC issues should therefore be a priority concern for agencies operating in these countries.
+The conflict between the LTTE and the government of Sri Lanka has lasted for almost twenty years, cost an estimated 60-100,000 lives13, and caused the current displacement of around 800,000 people14.
 Although the outbreak of conflict in Nepal is far more recent, many districts in the west have been targeted by Maoist insurgency, government authorities currently maintaining their authority in towns only.
 In addition, through their network of supporters, which includes a highly active and well-organised student wing, the Maoist sphere of influence now extends to virtually all parts of the country.